Business advice - common questions

 - How long will the scheme run?

-Chancellor Rishi Sunak has confirmed the Coronavirus Job Retention Scheme will be available until the end of October 2020.
+Chancellor Rishi Sunak has confirmed the Coronavirus Job Retention Scheme will end on 31 October 2020.

 The government will continue to pay 80% of employee wages, including national insurance and employer pensions contributions in July.
 Employers will be able to bring employees back to work for any number of times and for any shift pattern ('Flexible furlough').
 For example, an employee could be brought back for two days a week, with the furlough scheme covering the other three.

-After October, the Job Retention scheme will close.
+On 31 October, the Job Retention Scheme will close.

 - Which employers is the scheme open to?